md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 BAPIL is envisioned as a complementary platform that contributes to these objectives without duplicating existing institutional mandates.

-#### 8. Develop Long-Term AI Strategy and Foresight Capabilities
+### 8. Develop Long-Term AI Strategy and Foresight Capabilities

-The rapid pace of technological change requires forward-looking planning and continuous assessment of emerging opportunities and risks.
+The rapid pace of technological change requires technology foresight, strategic scenario analysis, emerging technology assessment, and future workforce planning [22, 23, 60, 63, 73, 77].

 Bangladesh may consider strengthening national capabilities in: